Peter Wildy: Scientific career

-He obtained a research post at the Research Laboratory at St Thomas's Hospital in London, working as a bacteriologist, and was appointed to a lectureship in 1952 and senior lectureship in 1957.
-During this time he became interested in virology and managed to spend time working with Sir MacFarlane Burnet at the Walter and Eliza Hall Institute in Melbourne, Australia.
+Wildy obtained a research post at the Research Laboratory at St Thomas's Hospital in London, working as a bacteriologist.
+He was appointed to a lectureship in 1952 and senior lectureship in 1957.
+During this time, he became interested in virology and managed to spend time working with Sir MacFarlane Burnet at the Walter and Eliza Hall Institute in Melbourne, Australia.
 It was there that he started work on herpes.

-He subsequently was at the Department of Pathology at University of Cambridge where he worked on herpes simplex virus and met Michael Stoker, who would have a significant impact on his career.
-During his brief time at the University of Cambridge he worked with Sydney Brenner and Bob Horne, a leading electron microscopist, to use negative staining to see details of viral structure for the first time.
+He subsequently was at the Department of Pathology at University of Cambridge, where he worked on herpes simplex virus and met Michael Stoker, who would have a significant impact on his career.
+During his brief time at the University of Cambridge, he worked with Sydney Brenner and Bob Horne, a leading electron microscopist, to use negative staining to see details of viral structure for the first time.
 This led him into viral classification, an important area of his work for the rest of his life.
 Proposals for viral classification that he made with collaborators became the basis for an international system.
 He was subsequently the first chair of the International Committee for the Taxonomy of Viruses.

-By 1959 he was brought to the new Medical Research Council (Experimental Virology Unit) in Glasgow by Michael Stoker, its founding director.
+By 1959, Wildy was brought to the new Medical Research Council (Experimental Virology Unit) in Glasgow by Michael Stoker, its founding director.
 Wildy was the assistant director.
-In 1962 he was elected a Fellow of the Royal Society of Edinburgh.
-His proposers were Guido Pontecorvo, Michael Stoker, Sir William Weipers and Sir Michael Swann.
+In 1962, he was elected a Fellow of the Royal Society of Edinburgh; his proposers were Guido Pontecorvo, Michael Stoker, Sir William Weipers and Sir Michael Swann.

-From 1963 to 1975 he was Professor of Virology and Bacteriology at Birmingham University, introducing a specialised MSc programme in virology.
-During this time he was also involved in the foundation of the Journal of General Virology, that commenced publication in 1967 and was the journal's first editor.
+From 1963 to 1975, he was professor of virology and bacteriology at the University of Birmingham, introducing a specialised MSc degree programme in virology.
+During this time, he was also involved in the foundation of the Journal of General Virology, which began publication in 1967, and was the journal's first editor.
 He was also one of the four founders of the International Congress of Virology, first held in Helsinki in 1968.

-In 1975 he was appointed to the Chair of Pathology at the University of Cambridge and remained there until 1987.
-During this time part of his department moved to a site three miles away at Addenbrooke.
+In 1975, he was appointed to the chair of pathology at the University of Cambridge, remaining there until 1987.
+During this time, part of his department moved to a site three miles away at Addenbrooke.
 He also became a Fellow of Gonville and Caius College.

-He was president of the Society for General Microbiology from 1978 to 1981 and an Honorary Member from 1986.
+He was president of the Society for General Microbiology from 1978 to 1981, and an honorary member from 1986.

-During his career he was a member of very many committees including the board of the Public Health Laboratory Service, an adviser to the World Health Organization and the governing bodies of several research council institutes.
+During his career, he was a member of many committees, serving on the board of the Public Health Laboratory Service, and as an adviser to the World Health Organization and the governing bodies of several research council institutes.